 Math as a basis for future technologies

 After his PhD in Brussels, Daniel got a postdoctoral position at ETH in Zurich, where he worked for two years.
 He then came back to Chalmers to work at the Department of Fundamental Physics.
 His research went in the mathematical direction, focusing on the connection between black holes and number theory.
 In his quest to understand the quantum mechanical description of black holes, he studied so-called modular forms - a type of mathematical object central to number theory - which surprisingly turned out to have just the right structure to understand aspects of quantum gravity.
 Daniel applied for - and got - a position at the Department of Mathematical Sciences in 2017, where he is now working at the Division of Algebra and Geometry.
-And it was precisely his work on mathematical structures in physics that fueled his interest in AI.
+And it was precisely his work on mathematical structures in physics that fuelled his interest in AI.

 - If you're working with black holes or the Big Bang, it's quite a long way to experimentation.
 But when it comes to AI research, the step to testing data is much closer.
 Suddenly I'm closer to applications, which was unfamiliar to me at first but very exciting.